codesandtags/blog/source/_posts/en/fundamentals-of-software-architecture-part-3.md

 category: Software Architecture
 thumbnail: images/books/cover-fundamentals-software-architecture.png
 tags: [software-architecture, books]
 excerpt: Here I have the relevant points to me of the book Fundamentals of Software Architecture by Mark Richards and Neal Ford.
-This part is focused on Architecture styles.
+This part is focused on Architecture styles, starting with the Monolithic Architecture.
 ---

 ## Fundamentals of Software Architecture